 LAMP NAME ICON DESCRIPTION This lamp is on when the EV READY Indicator system is powered up and the vehicle is ready to drive.
-This lamp is on when: EV System Warning Malfunction has occurred in the Lamp1 EV system and/or Emergency shut-off system has been activated.
-The shutoff system activates in the following conditions: o Front and side collisions in which the air bags are deployed. o Certain rear collisions. o Certain EV system malfunctions.
-This lamp is on when another Master Warning Lamp red warning lamp is displayed in (RED) the instrument cluster or a warning is displayed on the dot matrix LCD.
-This lamp is on when: Master Warning Lamp · Li-ion battery is getting low on charge.
-Another yellow warning lamp is displayed in the instrument cluster or a message is displayed on the dot matrix LCD.
+This lamp is on when: • Malfunction has occurred in the EV system and/or Emergency shut-off system has been activated.
+The EV System Warning shut-off system activates in Lamp\1 the following conditions: · Front and side collisions in which the air bags are deployed. · Certain rear collisions. · Certain EV system malfunctions This lamp is on when another Master Warning Lamp red warning lamp is displayed in the instrument cluster or a warning (RED) is displayed on the dot matrix LCD.
+This lamp is on when: Li-ion battery is getting low on charge.
+Master Warning Lamp Another yellow warning lamp is displayed in the instrument cluster or a message is displayed on the dot matrix LCD.

-1: When this lamp is ON, the READY lamp will turn OFF.
+\1: When this lamp is ON, the READY lamp will turn OFF.